 This trip departs as the sun sets on the baroque architecture of Arequipa.
 The train travels overnight towards Lake Titicaca, the highest navigable lake in the world.
 It continues through deep valleys and over high mountains, where South American camelids graze on the wide-open plains and through the ‘big sky’ country of the Peruvian Altiplano.

 Spirit of the Water: Cusco-Puno (1 night, 1 day)

-Belmond describes this journey as “an overnight escape aboard the stylish carriages of Belmond Andean Explorer,” departing from Cusco, crossing the giant peaks and wide-open spaces of the highest plains of the Andes and ending at Lake Titicaca, birthplace of the Incas.
+This journey is an overnight escape aboard the stylish carriages of Belmond Andean Explorer, departing from Cusco, crossing the giant peaks and wide-open spaces of the highest plains of the Andes and ending at Lake Titicaca, birthplace of the Incas.

 Spirit of the Andes: Puno-Cusco (1 night, 1 day)

-Guests on this trip travel along one of the most beautiful rail journeys in the world, Belmond says, across the highest plains of the Andes from Puno to Cusco.
+Guests on this trip travel along one of the world’s most beautiful rail journeys, across the highest plains of the Andes from Puno to Cusco.